 After enjoying a glorious sunset floating in the Amazon River, we returned to the lodge to recharge batteries and only came out again after dinner.
 We did so for another boat ride, this time in the little river right in front of our lodge.
 The goal?
 To spot crocodiles!
 But we didn’t actually see any.
 When you plan your activities around nature, you can never be sure that things are going to go according to plan – and this is what makes everything exciting.
 Going to the Amazon is not like going to a Zoo.
 You might be able to see a lot, or not, but you’ll always get to experience a great deal!

-For instance, in this situation, we didn’t see any crocodiles (we were trying to spot them by looking at shinny eyes just above the water) but we saw, from the first row, how locals catch fish.
+For instance, in this situation, we didn’t see any crocodiles (we were trying to spot them by looking at shiny eyes just above the water) but we saw, from the first row, how locals catch fish.
 As we had seen earlier in the day by the fisherman’s catch, the river was unusually full of fish – I guess this might have to do with currents.
 So even our little river had thousands of little fish jumping around and, miscalculating their moves, landing inside our canoe.
 We had to rescue a bunch of them, while many others became Lobo’s family meals for the next day.
-He had absolute no interest in the little ones, but instead captured at least 5 pieces of chunky fish “for breakfast”, to be served with bananas.
+He had absolutely no interest in the little ones, but instead captured at least 5 pieces of chunky fish “for breakfast”, to be served with bananas.
 It was quite an experience to observe this fishing session.
-There was no net or rod involved, but there was indeed a lot of precision and practise.
+There was no net or rod involved, but there was indeed a lot of precision and practice.
 Step number 1: you see a fish in the water.
 Then, you take your machete and hit it brutally in the head.
 And you finalize by taking the creature inside your canoe and hit it a couple of times more to end it all.

 And this is how our first day in the Amazon ended.